awsdocs/amazon-eventbridge-user-guide/doc_source/eb-troubleshooting.md

 When you make a change to a [rule](eb-rules.md) or to its [targets](eb-targets.md), incoming [events](eb-events.md) might not immediately start or stop matching to new or updated rules\.
 Allow a short period of time for changes to take effect\.

-If events still don't matchafter a short period of time, check the CloudWatch metrics `TriggeredRules`, `Invocations`, and `FailedInvocations` for your rule\.
-For more information about these metrics, see [Amazon CloudWatch Events Metrics and Dimensions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cwe-metricscollected.html) in the *Amazon CloudWatch User Guide*\.
+If events still don't match after a short period of time, check the CloudWatch metrics `TriggeredRules`, `Invocations`, and `FailedInvocations` for your rule\.
+For more information about these metrics, see [Monitoring Amazon EventBridge](eb-monitoring.md)\.

 If the rule is intended to match an event from an AWS service, use the `TestEventPattern` action to test the event pattern of your rule matches a test event\.
-For more information, see [TestEventPattern](https://docs.aws.amazon.com/AmazonCloudWatchEvents/latest/APIReference/API_TestEventPattern.html) in the *Amazon CloudWatch Events API Reference*\.
+For more information, see [TestEventPattern](https://docs.aws.amazon.com/AmazonCloudWatchEvents/latest/APIReference/API_TestEventPattern.html) in the *Amazon EventBridge API Reference*\.

 ## My rule didn't run at the time I specified in the `ScheduleExpression`<a name="eb-rule-did-not-trigger"></a>